Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Gaussian Mixture: Robustness Implies Accuracy Disparity

-When the covariance matrix equals identity, \ie, $\Sigma = \mathbb{I}_d$, we are comparing the directions of the two optimal classifiers in the standard sense.
-For general covariance matrix, it is therefore natural for us to interpret $\Sigma^{\frac{1}{2}}w$ as a general `direction' of $w$.
-Proposition \ref{Claim.direction} now directly leads to the following result. \begin{theorem} When there is no class imbalance, \ie, $R=1$, {enforcing adversarial robustness with $\ell_p$-constraint will degrade the standard accuracy on both classes}, so long as the `direction' of the optimal robust classifier is not parallel to its counterpart, \ie, $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$. \end{theorem} \begin{remark} Intuitively, we expect that the direction of the optimal classifier will be different for the standard and robust loss.
-We will provide more discussions about this issue in Section~\ref{subsect.positive}, in which we demonstrate that this is indeed the situation for diagonal matrices; but we also identify a few corner cases where we can actually get a win-win from both worlds. \end{remark}
+When the covariance matrix is invertible, we are comparing the directions of the two optimal classifiers in the standard sense.
+For general covariance matrix, it is therefore natural for us to interpret $\Sigma^{\frac{1}{2}}w$ as a general ``direction'' of $w$.
+Proposition \ref{Claim.direction} now directly leads to the following result. \begin{theorem} When there is no class imbalance, \ie, $R=1$, {enforcing adversarial robustness with $\ell_p$-constraint will degrade the standard accuracy on both classes}, so long as the ``direction'' of the optimal robust classifier is not parallel to its counterpart, \ie, $\Sigma^{\frac{1}{2}}w_{\emph{std}} \nparallel \Sigma^{\frac{1}{2}}w_{\emph{rob},p}$. \end{theorem} \begin{remark} Intuitively, we expect that the direction of the optimal classifier to be different for the standard and robust loss.
+We will provide more discussions about this observation in Section~\ref{subsect.positive}, where we demonstrate that this is indeed the situation for diagonal matrices; but we also identify a few cases where we can actually get a win-win from both worlds. \end{remark}

-\paragraph{The class imbalance part---increasing the accuracy disparity.} The class imbalance part corresponds to a change in \textit{norm}, which appears as the square root of quadratic form.
+\textbf{The class imbalance part---increasing the accuracy disparity.}\quad The class imbalance part corresponds to a change in \textit{norm}, which appears as the square root of quadratic form.
 We will show: due to a \textit{shrinkage of norm}, the standard loss of the minority class increases while the opposite happens for the majority class.

 \begin{proposition} For the class imbalance part, we have $u^{\top}\Sigma u > v^{\top}\Sigma v$, which implies $r>s$. \end{proposition}